juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Entry/Risk
 	* Divid the position size into parts, and add as it get's closer to the resistance
 	* Target profit is half the size of the spike
+	* If the stock pulls back after breaking the resistance, it's dangerous as it may cause a short squeeze
 	*

 ## Bounce Short